 1. To the speaker- If you learn to keep quiet when you should, you will gain enormous power.

 - You avoid unnecessary quarrels.

 - Unnecessary stress.

-- Silence puts you in control.
+- Silence puts you in control

 - Silence does speak.
-Louder than words!

-Illustration: Two friends talking.
-Hey did I tell you who I am dating now?
-(They are dating an unbeliever) Really?
+Illustration: Hey, did I tell you who I am dating now?
+(An Unbeliever) Really?
 They pause and wait for you to attack them.
 You just look at them.
 They start making excuses for their behavior.
 You continue to refrain.
 They can almost not stand it that you are not jumping them.

-Now this is not a parent and child now cause that's a slam dunk... no you will not date a nonbeliever.
+Now, this is not a parent and child, cause that's a slam dunk... no you will not date a nonbeliever.
 Period.
 If you respond will it do any good?